tefkah/thesis-writing/Chapters/II. Idealizations.md

 ### Absent vs. Contradictory

 (also unsure about these names) (other idea self-contradictory and "external"-contradictory? extracontradictory?)
 This distinction is due to Norton, as Strevens does not explicitly distinguish between the two.
 This distinction only concerns **interesting idealizations**.
 For absent idealizations, the idealized model system simply cannot exist in its own terms: an infinite sphere does not denote anything.
-Contradictory idealizations, on the other hand, postulate some property of the model system which conficts with another property we hold to be incontrovertible, or at least uncontroversial.
+Contradictory idealizations, on the other hand, postulate some property of the model system which conflicts with another property we hold to be incontrovertible, or at least uncontroversial.
 Most of the idealizations under discussion fall under this category: infinite populations are not self contradictory, but they prevent probabilistic reasoning using uniform distributions.

 This is a distinction based on ???